 Born in 1971 in Geneva to American parents, Carol Bove was raised in Berkeley, California, and studied at New York University.
 She joined David Zwirner in 2011.
 In 2015, The Plastic Unit marked her first solo exhibition at the gallery’s London location, which was followed in 2016 by Polka Dots, her first solo show with the gallery in New York; a catalogue accompanied the exhibition and included an essay by Johanna Burton.
-The artist’s third solo exhibition at the gallery was presented in London this year.
+The artist’s third solo exhibition at the gallery was presented in London in 2018.

 Bove’s large-scale sculptures are often exhibited outdoors and in public spaces.
 From June 14-17, 2018, Bove debuted her largest sculpture to date at the 2018 edition of Unlimited at Art Basel.
 In 2017, the artist’s sculptures were installed in the Betty and Edward Marcus Sculpture Park at Laguna Gloria, The Contemporary Austin.
 That same year, her work was on view in Women of Venice at the Swiss Pavilion at the 57th Venice Biennale, where she was invited to respond to the legacy of Swiss artist Alberto Giacometti.
 The artist’s steel-beam sculpture Lingam (2015) was installed in City Hall Park in New York as part of the 2016 summer group exhibition The Language of Things, organized by Public Art Fund, and in 2013, she created a series of sculptures specifically for the High Line at the Rail Yards in New York.